Mission 07 · Stage 1

 1. Show each color quicker — change every delay(500) to delay(250).

-Hint: Three delay lines in loop(), one after each color.
+Hint: There are three delay lines inside loop(), one after each color.

-2. Add a comment on the red digitalWrite line.
+2. Add a little note (comment) on the line that turns red on.

-Hint: The line right after the first allOff() in loop().
+Hint: It is the line right after the first allOff() inside loop().

 Code walkthrough